Skip to content

 Agriculture and Agrifood

-Who is eligible to receive an ITA through a category- based draw?
+Who is eligible to receive an ITA through a category-based draw?

-Is the CRS score still important in category- based draws?
+Is the CRS score still important in category-based draws?

-Yes, the CRS score is still important, however it is not the only factor that is taken into consideration.
-The CRS cut off score is generally lower than that in all-program draws however the CRS score needed to be successful in category-based draws is still high.
+Yes, the CRS score is still important, however, it is not the only factor that is taken into consideration.
+The CRS cut-off score is generally lower than that in all-program draws however the CRS score needed to be successful in category-based draws is still high.
 For this reason, applicants should try and improve their CRS score wherever possible.

 What should applicants do if their occupation is not targeted?

-Will there still be all-program draws?
+Will there still be all-program/ general draws?

-How can you increase your chances of being selected in a category- based draw?
+How can you increase your chances of being selected in a category-based draw?

 If an applicant has a targeted work experience of the required level of French, in order to increase their chances of receiving an ITA, they should focus on increasing their CRS score.
-The CRS cut off for category-based draws is generally lower than all-program draws however is still very competitive.
+The CRS cut-off for category-based draws is generally lower than all-program draws however is still very competitive.

 Will the occupations targeted change?

-How often will IRCC conduct category- based draws?
+How often will IRCC conduct category-based draws?